Parson Russell Terrier

 Outdoor Parson Russell Terriers need to spend a few hours outdoors running and playing every day.
 If you let them out into a yard, make sure it is very secure, because Russells have a knack for finding or creating escape routes so they can go in search of adventure.

 Exercise A healthy Parson Russell Terrier requires an hour or two of vigorous physical activity each day to remain fit and calm.
 They enjoy challenging dog sports, including flying disk, flyball, and agility.

 Endurance Like most terriers, Parson Russells have the stamina to frolic all day.

 Activity distance rating

-Food Generally, this breed requires about 1 ½ to 2 cups of good quality dry dog food each day, over the course of two feedings.
+Food Generally, this breed requires about 1½ to 2 cups of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your Parson Russell 's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Parson.

 Alone Time Parson Russell Terriers don't enjoy being alone, but they'll put up with it for a few hours at a time.
 It's wise to crate train your Russell so they can relax in a comfortable den with their favorite dog toys.
 Beyond a few hours, Parson Russells will assuredly start barking and chewing on things you'd rather they didn't.

 Health and Grooming